HYUNDAI INSTER FIRST DRIVE: Too quirky or the perfect small EV? | Electrifying

 COMPLETE EVALUATION:

-The brand-new Hyundai is based on Hyundai's existing small city automobile – the Casper.
+The brand-new Hyundai INSTER is based on Hyundai's existing small city automobile – the Casper.
 The Casper is currently only sold in Korea (in my opinion, Casper would have been a better name to stick with!), which is also where it's developed as part of a joint venture with one of the local makers.
 Which's what permits Hyundai to decrease costs.
-Speaking of which, Hyundai has actually verified that the will cost from ₤ 23,495 for the 01 trim, or ₤ 26,745 for the 02 – a comparable total up to its arch competitors, the Renault 5 and Citroen e-C3.
+Speaking of which, Hyundai has actually verified that the INSTER will cost from ₤ 23,495 for the 01 trim, or ₤ 26,745 for the 02 – a comparable total up to its arch competitors, the Renault 5 and e-C3.

 It's not going to be fast, mind … The 95bhp, 42kWh INSTER will take 11.7 sec to get to 62mph.
 The bigger 49kWh car gets a whopping 113bhp, for a somewhat less embarrassing 0-62mph time of 10.6 seconds.